 We performed an additional exploratory analysis to explore the spatial pattern of WMH progression in relation to CVR and cognition.
 Using the Bullseye approach, we divided the white matter into 36 parcels depending on their distance from the ventricles and the brain lobe (see Figure 5).
 We used FreeSurfer’s aparc+aseg segmentation of the longitudinally processed baseline acquisition.
 We determined the volume of WMH in each of these parcels for baseline and follow-up WMH segmentations obtained from LST by summing up all voxels with a WMH probability larger than 0.1.
 Five participants did not complete the FreeSurfer longitudinal pipeline and could therefore not be included in this analysis.
 Using parallel analysis implemented in the psych pacakge, we determined the optimal number of components and conducted principal component analysis with oblimin rotation on the baseline Bullseye WMH segmentation.
 We projected the data from the follow-up on these components and extracted four components score for baseline and follow-up.
 We replaced baseline and change in total WMH volume with baseline and change ni the component scores and used models M1 – M3 to assess the association of DBP/WHR and cognition with spatial WMH components.

-Whole-brain analysis of new lesion locations

-Statistical analysis on WML probability maps will be performed using the R package ‘neuropointilist’ which allows to apply LMM to whole-brain data.

-In whole-brain analysis, we will test whether DBP baseline and WHR baseline differentially predict the lesion location of new WML.
-First, we will use a whole-brain LMM to determine all voxels in which new lesions are significantly related to baseline DBP or WHR.
-As the outcome lesion probability is binary, we will use the following model formula for generalized LMM with a log link function: E1: Presence(new WML) ~ Age_baseline + Age_change + Gender + DBP_baseline + DBP_change + HT_medication + WHR_baseline + WHR_change+ HT_medication

-P-values derived from the voxelwise LMM will be FDR-corrected and all voxels with p FDR < 0.05 will be deemed significant.
-Thresholding the maps at p<0.05 for each VRF, we will calculate the volume of periventricular/deep WM lesions associated with baseline DBP and WHR.
-To differentiate lesion location, we will use a mask in MNI space which indicates 10 mm distance to the ventricles according to (Griffanti et al., 2018).
-Then, we will test the interaction of lesion location and risk factor on new WML volume.
-Here, we hypothesize that DBP is associated with new lesions in periventricular WM while WHR is predominantly associated with new WML in deep WM.
-E2.1: New WML volume ~ risk factor* location

-Alternatively, we will test whether the ratio of deep to periventricular WML volume depends on the investigated risk factor.

-E2.2: New deep WML/periventricular WML ~ risk factor

-Mediation between VRF, WML and cognition

-We may explore the mediating effect of new WML on the relationship of VRF and cognitive function in separate two-level mediation models.

 Results